tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 > 📌 If the --wind-5 and --wind-3 flag is not specified, PRSet will use the exact coordinates of each gene as the boundary.
 By specifying eg. --wind-5 5kb and --wind-3 1kb then the boundary of each gene will be extended 5 kb towards the 5’ end and 1 kb towards the 3’ end so that regulatory elements of the gene can be included.
 ---

+---
+> 📌 An important aspect when calculating gene set based PRSs is the type of test used for association.
+When only one region of the genome is considered, self-contained and/or competitive tests can be performed.
+>
+> The null-hypothesis of self-contained and competitive test statistics is diﬀerent:
+  – **Self-Contained** - None of the genes within the gene-set are associated with the phenotype – **Competitive** - Genes within the gene-set are no more associated with the phenotype than genes outside the gene-set
+>
+In a self-contained test, a bigger gene-set will have a higher likelihood of having a significant P-value from self-contained test, which is not desirable.
+Therefore, it is important to calculate competitive P-value to account for gene set size.

+---

 ## Results and Plots specific of gene set PRS analyses

 ---